eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 # Execution Layer Specification

-> **Where is it specified?**
->
+The execution layer was originally specified in the yellow paper as it encompassed the whole Ethereum.
+The most up to date specification is [EELS python spec](https://ethereum.github.io/execution-specs/).

-> - [Yellow Paper paris version 705168a – 2024-03-04](https://ethereum.github.io/yellowpaper/paper.pdf) (note: This is outdated does not take into account post merge updates)
+> - [Yellow Paper, paris version 705168a – 2024-03-04](https://ethereum.github.io/yellowpaper/paper.pdf) (note: This is outdated does not take into account post merge updates)
 > - [Python Execution Layer specification](https://ethereum.github.io/execution-specs/)
 > - EIPs [Look at Readme of the repo](https://github.com/ethereum/execution-specs)

-## Important bits from the specs

-TODO: integrate content from week 6 presentation
+This page provides an overview of EL specification, its architecture and context for the pyspec.

 ## State transition function

 The Execution Layer, from the EELS perspective, focuses exclusively on executing the state transition function (STF).
-This role encompasses addressing two primary questions[¹]:
+This role addresses two primary questions[¹]:

 - Is it possible to append the block to the end of the blockchain?
 - How does the state change as a result?